-Lock Haven University has partnered with Tuition Management Systems (TMS) to offer
+Lock Haven University has partnered with Nelnet Campus Commerce to offer our students

 Once enrolled in your payment plan, participants will receive a student bill which will include the total payment plan amount deducted from your total charges.
 Any balance due indicates that your payment plan is under budget.
-The student will need to increase their budget with TMS or pay LHU the outstanding balance due.
+The student will need to increase their budget with Nelnet or pay LHU the outstanding balance due.
 Any credit balance (negative amount) due indicates your account is over budget.
-In this case, you can lower your monthly payment plan or receive a refund once the payment plan is paid in full.
+In this case, you can lower your monthly payment plan or receive a refund from Lock Haven University once the payment plan is paid in full.

-To set up your payment plan, or if you have questions regarding your budget, please contact TMS by calling (888) 285-3052 or by visiting https://www.afford.com/lhup.
+To set up your payment plan, or if you have questions regarding your budget, please contact Nelnet by calling (800) 722-4867 or by visiting the website.